pachyderm/pachyderm/doc/deployment/tracing.md

 $ kubectl port-forward svc/jaeger-query 16686:80 & # UI service

 ```
-then connect to `localhost:16686` in your browser and you should see all
+then connect to `localhost:16686` in your browser, and you should see all
 collected traces.

 [1] https://kubernetes.io/docs/concepts/services-networking/service/#environment-variables